defold/doc/docs/en/manuals/3dgraphics.md

 The last thing to do to get the model into the game is to alter the *Render Script* for the project.
 The default render script is tailor made for 2D games and does not work with 3D models.
 But by copying the default render script and adding a handful of lines of Lua code we can make sure that our book is rendered as expected.
 For the example the render script is already set up.

-Read the [Rendering documentation](/manuals/rendering) for details on how render scripts work.
+Read the [Render documentation](/manuals/render) for details on how render scripts work.